MiamiOH-CSE274/Interactive-Debugging/README.md

 Summary
 =======
-In this lesson you have learned to
+In this lesson you have learned to:

 1. Set breakpoints
 2. Run the debugger
 3. Step through your code